academic degrees

 - Lower case titles when they are used after a name; offset with commas.

-- Shortened versions of titles are acceptable in Web copy.
+- Shortened versions of titles are acceptable.

 titles; college president